ffzg-erudito/inter-testing-feedback-2018/notes.md

 # PROCEDURE
 Participants were randomly assigned to one of the 5 conditions.
-Participants were then given detailed instructions about what to expect to encounter during the study and what their task would be.
+They were first given a brief oral introduction to the study, and brief motivational instructions to encourage them to carefully read the written instructions, and to adhere to the specifications of the tasks.
+They were then assigned to one of six compartments containin a computer with requisite input and output devices.
+Participants were seated in front of the computer monitor, where they followed the prompts to receive detailed instructions about what to expect to encounter during the study and what their task would be.
 At the very beginning, all participants entered their ID, age and sex.
-They then estimated their present knowledge about weeds on a scale ranging from 1 to 7 (where 1 means no knowledge of the subject).

 After that they were instructed to read a passage of text (768 words) from beginning to end once, at a rate which comes naturally to them, and to click on a button at the bottom of the passage when they've